-In this paper we explore this and related questions in a number of systems, focusing on enzymatic reactions with the substrate consisting of a small symmetric molecule, characterized by a "quasi-angular-momentum", $L{\rm quasi}$ (to be defined in Section II).
-As we elaborate and motivate in the next section, and in contrast to the aforementioned "conventional-wisdom", such bond-breaking chemical reactions can be very sensitive to nuclear spin states, via Pauli transduction through the allowed molecular rotations.
-Our central conjecture is that symmetric molecules can only have a direct bond-breaking chemical reaction from a state with an orbitally symmetric wavefunction, i.e., with zero 'quasi-angular-momentum" $L{\rm quasi}=0$ , (e.g., the symmetric para-hydrogen).
-On the other hand, a molecule constrained by Fermi/Bose indistinguishability to have a nonzero odd orbital angular momentum is precluded from breaking its bond by a "Quantum Dynamical Selection" (QDS) rule, a "closed bottleneck" in Hilbert space.
-Physically, this closed bottleneck is due to a destructive interference between the multiple possible bond-breaking processes - one for each of the symmetry related molecular orbital configurations.
-We emphasize that QDS is not of energetic origin, operational even if the molecule's rotational constant is much smaller than the temperature.
+In this paper we explore this and related questions in a number of systems, focusing on enzymatic reactions with the substrate consisting of a small symmetric molecule, characterized by a "quasi-angular momentum," $L{\rm quasi}$ (defined in Theoretical Framework).
+As we elaborate and motivate in the next section, and in contrast to the aforementioned "conventional wisdom," such bond-breaking chemical reactions can be very sensitive to nuclear spin states, via Pauli transduction through the allowed molecular rotations.
+Our central conjecture is that symmetric molecules can have only a direct bond-breaking chemical reaction from a state with an orbitally symmetric wavefunction, i.e., with zero quasi-angular momentum $L{\text{quasi}} = 0$ (e.g., the symmetric parahydrogen).
+On the other hand, a molecule constrained by Fermi/Bose indistinguishability to have a nonzero odd orbital angular momentum is precluded from breaking its bond by a "quantum dynamical selection" (QDS) rule.
+Physically, this is due to a destructive interference between the multiple possible bond-breaking processes-one for each of the symmetry-related molecular orbital configurations.
+We emphasize that QDS is not of energetic origin and is predicted to be operational even if the molecule's rotational constant is much smaller than the temperature.